julien123123/pico-epaper/README.md

 </div>

 I am currently working on expanding functionalities of the original Pico ePaper library.
 I want to add:

 - Support for 2.9in epaper display
 - Support for partial update after deepsleep
-- Support for partial update on smaller parts of the display to save on ressources
+- Support for partial update on smaller parts of the display to save on resources
 - Direct write to the display without having to use FrameBuffer or the Writer class, which is better for lower memory use, for slower mcus.
-It also uses less energu in the end
+It also uses less energy in the end
 - support for 2 in display buffered screens, also good for slower mcus.
 - support for white partial updates over black

-I've made it worked on some of my project, but I figured it would be easyer for me in the future if my modifications are well written in one library.
+The implementation of everything is still a work in progress as I keep discovering new things.
+It's complicated to make everything fit together, so I have to make decisions, and it makes it hard to keep up to date with the documentation for now.
+The display specific files probably have an example of what is currently working at the bottom of them.

 Here's the rest of the normal readme: